Overview

 }

-// Fallible function
+// Fallible function returning a value

 fn read_config(str path) -> Config or err {